 You don't have to get stressed out about finding stress relief.
 You have many simple and natural tools at your disposal to help you contend with its effects:

-Nature has also provided a powerful stress mediator in the form of the herb eleuthero.
+Nature has also provided a powerful stress mediator as the herb eleuthero.
 An adaptogenic herb, eleuthero helps your body adapt to stressors in your life.

 While eleuthero can't necessarily dissolve plaque in your arteries or save your telomeres, eleuthero has the amazing ability to:

-help your body normalize from a stress response faster.
+- help your body normalize a stress response faster

 Sources: